rajudev/rajudev.github.io/_posts/2019-01-28-introduction-to-jboss.md

 Also note that, although CentOS uses yum as the package manager, as a personal preference I use `dnf` as the package manager.
 So lets first install dnf.

-We execute the following commands on both the leader and follower containers.
+ppWe execute the following commands on both the leader and follower containers.

 ```shell
 yum install dnf -y